cdmandrews/cdmandrews.github.io/4352/weekly/week-01-notes.md

 It's Martin Luther King, Jr. Day; no classes.

-## Wednesday, January 19
+## Wednesday, January 19 (inclass)

 1. Welcome to ENGL 4352 (Capstone)!
 Once class starts, I'll:
   - Review BB,
   - major assignments,
   - and the first-day handout.

 2. Sharing in OneDrive: For your portfolios and other projects, you will create and share folders on OneDrive.
 We'll start today with a "raw materials" folder in which you should start collecting materials for your two portfolios.
 Name your folder: **lastname-4352-rawmaterials**

 3. Within this, you might create folders for the major assignments:
   - Portfolio 1
   - Portfolio 2
   - Revision Project
   - and so on

 4. Mapping our experiences with writing
   - courses and projects (DegreePlanner, transcripts, etc.)?
   - extracurricular - personal
   - work-related
   - other?

 ## Friday, January 21 (asynch)
-- Finish map (don't make it a timeline!) at home and post to BB -> Writing Map class blog
+- Finish your map (don't make it a timeline!) at home and post to Bb, Writing Map class blog
 - Email me a link to your "Raw Materials" folder.
 - Continue to gather "raw materials"